Duke in Provence

 This course examines the concept of work from a cross-cultural perspective, immersing students in a French organization, and supporting them throughout their experience with opportunities to analyze and reflect upon their experience.
 Students enrolled in this course will complete a 4-week accredited internship in France, which is framed by academic coursework and close individual follow up by both faculty and interning entities.
 In the course, students will evaluate how France's history has shaped its cultural practices, ranging from interpersonal interactions to professional relations.
 How have particular events -the French revolution, Mai 68, and declining union membership -shaped the concept of the French worker?
 Why is France known for being a place where one works to live rather than lives to work, as is said of the United States?
-This course will examine human behavior in professional settings, using foundational texts to analyze cultural differences in the workplace and to assist students in developing interpersonal and cultural competencies in the international workplace.
-Students will also reflect on their own professional capabilities and cultures through a blog, regular reports, and a final paper related to their internship experience.
+This course will examine human behavior in professional settings, using foundational texts to analyze culture in the workplace and to assist students in developing interpersonal and cultural competencies in the international workplace.
+Students will reflect on their own professional capabilities and cultures through a portfolio that will culminate in a final paper related to their internship experience.

 Prerequisite: FR 204 or the equivalent.

-Coursework will be supplemented by a number of expert guest speakers and site visits.
+Coursework will be supplemented by expert guest speakers and site visits.

 HOUSING & MEALS

-You will be housed with carefully selected homestay families in Aix, where you will receive 7 breakfasts and 6 dinners per week.
-The program will also provide lunch or dinner on selected excursions, as well as a final group meal at a restaurant in Aix.
+You will be housed in student apartments with fully furnished kitchens, and will cook your own meals.
+The program may provide lunch or dinner on selected excursions, as well as a final group meal at a restaurant in Aix.
 Other meals are the responsibility of the participant.